JeffersonLab/smoothness/README.md

 docker cp demo:/opt/jboss/wildfly .
 ```

-**Note**: The demo application requires an Oracle 21+ database with the following [schema](https://github.com/JeffersonLab/smoothness/tree/main/docker/oracle/setup) installed.
-The application server hosting the demo app must also be configured with a JNDI datasource.
-See [Oracle XE DB Container Notes](https://github.com/JeffersonLab/smoothness/wiki/Developer-Notes#oracle-container).
+**Note**: The application requires an Oracle 21+ database with the following [schema](https://github.com/JeffersonLab/smoothness/tree/main/docker/oracle/setup) installed.
+The application server hosting the app must also be configured with a JNDI datasource.

 ## API
 [javadocs and tlddocs](https://jeffersonlab.github.io/smoothness/)